How to Invest in Fractional Shares

 - £80 worth of shares in British American Tobacco

 - £80 worth of shares in GlaxoSmithKline

-So now that we have discussed some of the reasons why buying fractional shares in the UK can be highly beneficial for your long-term investing goals, we now need to explain how the process actually works.
+So now that we have discussed some of the reasons why purchasing fractional shares in the UK can be highly beneficial for your long-term investing goals, let”s see how the investment process works.

 Example 1: Fractional Facebook Shares

 - At the time of writing, one Facebook share is going to cost you $239.
 This amounts to just over £190.

 - You don’t want to invest £190 into Facebook shares, so you decide to use a broker that supports fractional ownership